wormholelabs-xyz/example-messaging-endpoint/evm/README.md

 ## Design

-An Integrator is the on-chain contract which will call sendMessage on the Router.
-From the Router’s perspective, the Integrator is the msg.sender of sendMessage.
-Before an Integrator is able to send their first message, they MUST register with the Router in order to set their admin, and that admin then MUST subsequently register at least one Transceiver and enable it for sending on at least one chain.
-The Router MUST enforce that admin functions specify the Integrator address as a parameter and revert when msg.sender is NOT the provided Integrator’s admin.
+An Integrator is the on-chain contract which will call `sendMessage` on the Router.
+From the Router’s perspective, the Integrator is the `msg.sender` of `sendMessage`.
+Before an Integrator is able to send their first message, they MUST `register` with the Router in order to set their admin, and that admin then MUST subsequently register at least one Transceiver and enable it for sending on at least one chain.
+The Router MUST enforce that admin functions specify the Integrator address as a parameter and revert when `msg.sender` is NOT the provided Integrator’s admin.

 ### Contract Administration: